-In accordance with the Union Labor Contract the Authority implemented a single employer plan.
+In accordance with the Union Labor Contract the Authority implemented a single employer defined benefit plan.
 Plan benefits may be amended through Union Labor Contracts.
+The plan does not issue a stand-alone financial report.

 The Authority provides a health care bridge for certain employees by continuing to pay the same premium costs provided to regular full-time active employees for those employees who retire with 25 years of continuous active service, for a period not to exceed 3 years should such employee retire before he is eligible for Medicare.
 This period shall be a bridge between early retirement eligibility and Medicare eligibility.

 The coverage will be funded on a pay-as-you-go basis.
-The expense for post retiree health care costs for the year ended May 31, 2020 was \$0.
+The expense for post retiree health care costs for the year ended May 31, 2021 was \$0.
 There were no retirees receiving this benefit.
-The plan does not issue a stand-alone financial report.
+There are no employee contributions required.